Thom-Sip/ApplicationChallenge/README.md

 # Intro
 The challenge has 2 main components, parsing and sorting.
 I implemented a parsing solution that uses Full static checking and 1 that uses partial Regex Checking.
-For the Sorting part I implemented BubbleSort and QuickSort.
-After running the benchmarks it shows that:
+For the Sorting part I implemented **BubbleSort** and **QuickSort**.
+The Parsing and Sorting methods are both configurable.

+In order to allow sorting to work you need some way of determining if an object is considered greater, smaller or equal to another object. for this I implemented ```IComparable<T>``` on the **HouseNumberDetails** object.
+This also means that the Sorting services can be used with any object that implements it.

+For benchmarking I used [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
+I set the defaults in **appsettings.json** based on the benchmark result:
 - Static Parsing is slightly faster
 - QuickSort is much faster

-Which parsing and sorting method are used is configurable.
-I set the defaults to the fastest solutions.

 # Setup
 - Open a powershell/terminal window at the repository root.